Cemempamoi/pcnn/README.md

 ![PCNN](docs/PCNN.svg)

 ## Installation

+### Using pip

+With a python version above 3.10, you can install it directly through PyPI with `pip install pcnns`.

+### Local installation
 After cloning the repository on your computer, go to the pcnn folder with `cd path_to_the_folder/pcnn`.

 The fastest way to run the code is to use `poetry`, which can be installed from [here](https://python-poetry.org/docs/#installation).